styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to use Vagrant with Styleguidist?

-First read [Vagrant guide](https://webpack.js.org/guides/development-vagrant/) from the webpack documentation.
+First, read [Vagrant guide](https://webpack.js.org/guides/development-vagrant/) from the webpack documentation.
 Then enable polling in your webpack config:

 ```js
 devServer: {